Heavy periods are very common in women, and usually are not a sign of anything serious – but they can cause a big disruption to your life.

 The amount of blood lost during a period varies a lot between women.
 This makes it difficult to give a general description of heavy periods.
 The amount of blood lost can also vary at different times in your life, including if you have had surgery or take medication.

 However, most women have a good idea of how much bleeding is normal for them during their period and can tell when this changes.

 |A good indication that your periods are heavy is if you:|

-Heavy periods can lead to a drop of iron levels and red blood cells.
-This means you may feel tired more easily, feel weak or dizzy or be short of breath and have chest pains.
+Heavy periods can lead to low iron levels and anaemia.
+These can cause you to feel tired more easily, feel weak or dizzy, be short of breath or have chest pains.

 What causes heavy periods?

-Most women from 25 to 40 years of age with heavy periods have no underlying cause.
+For most women from 25–40 years of age, heavy periods have no underlying cause.
+It is fairly common for periods to get heavier leading up to the menopause.
 However, the conditions listed below can sometimes cause heavy periods.

 Uterine (womb) related problems

 - Endometrial polyps or uterine fibroids – Endometrial polyps are benign (non-cancerous) growths in your womb (uterus).
 Uterine fibroids are also found in your womb, but usually bigger than polyps.